Prepare for the unexpected with the new 48-hour weather forecast overlay.

 How To Read the Forecast

-The chart below shows the different shades available depending on the forecast, ranging from 0-20 inches of rainfall.
+The chart below shows the different shades available depending on the forecast, ranging from 0 to 20 inches of rainfall.
 Green and blue shades represent light showers, while darker areas of red or purple indicate larger accumulations.

 Using the 48 Hour Precip Forecast Overlay